What is “Japanese?”

 2. Ren’yōkei 連用形 (Continuative Form): Used to indicate actions that are (being) carried out.

-3. Shūshikei 終止形 (Terminal Form): Used to mark the end of a complete sentence.
+3. Shūshikei 終止形 (Terminal/Predicative Form): Used to mark the end of a complete sentence.

-4. Rentaikei 連体形 (Attributive Form): Used to create modifiers out of verbs/adjectives.
+4. Rentaikei 連体形 (Attributive Form): Used to allow conjugatable parts of speech to directly modify nominal phrases.

 5. Kateikei 仮定形 (Hypothetical Form): Used to create hypothetical statements.